LouvainVerificationLab/pynusmv-tools/README.md

 ## Contents

 ### Tree-Like Annotated Counter-Examples
-This tool is provided in the `tools.tlace` package.
+This tool is provided in the `pynusmv_tools.tlace` package.

 Tree-Like Annotated Counter-Examples (TLACEs for short) are rich branching counter-examples [BP12].
 This tool extends NuSMV explanations to produce these rich counter-examples instead of single paths.
 It uses NuSMV model checking algorithms and path explanation generators (ex_explain, eg_explain, eu_explain), the parser for CTL formulas, etc. The result is a tool taking an SMV model as argument, checking all CTL properties of the model and producing TLACEs when the property is violated.